kontent-ai/integration-cloudinary/README.md

 ### Running manually

-The integration is created with [Create React App](https://create-react-app.dev/).
-First you will need to install npm dependencies with `npm install`.
-Then use `npm run build` to build the integration or `npm run start` to start a local development server.
-See https://create-react-app.dev/docs/available-scripts for more scripts.
+The integration is created with [Vite](https://vitejs.dev/).
+First you will need to install npm dependencies with `npm ci`.
+Then use `npm run build` to build the integration or `npm run dev` to start a local development server.

 ## Cloudinary setup